Top 12 Mental Health Charities Making a Big Impact

 MHA has a variety of advocacy and educational programming, including:

-If you’d like to get involved with MHA, consider volunteering with your local MHA affiliate or donating to support this important work.
+If you’d like to get involved with MHA, consider becoming an advocate or donating to support this important work.

 Mission: To transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.

-NIMH is a federal agency that focuses on researching mental disorders with the goal to increase understanding and treatment options.
-They are part of the National Institutes of Health along with 27 other Institutes and Centers—which make up the largest biomedical research agency in the world.
+NIMH is a federal agency that focuses on researching mental disorders to increase understanding and treatment options.
+They are part of the National Institutes of Health, along with 27 other Institutes and Centers, which make up the largest biomedical research agency in the world.

 NIMH’s most recent strategic plan outlines the following primary goals: